 The Group's customers are generally main contractors and property developers.
-During the Track Record Period, most of the geographical location of the projects from the Group's customers were located in Hong Kong and represented 93.2%, 96.3% and 89.5% of the Group's total revenue for the year ended 31 March 2016, 2017 and 2018, respectively.
-The remaining portion of the Group's revenue was derived from customers in the PRC.
+During the Track Record Period, most of the geographical location of the projects from the Group's customers were located in Hong Kong and represented 93.2%, 96.3%, 89.5% and 96.9% of the Group's total revenue for the year ended 31 March 2016, 2017 and 2018 and the five months ended 31 August 2018, respectively.
+The remaining portion of the Group's revenue was mainly derived from customers in the PRC.
 The Group's revenue derived from customers in Hong Kong was denominated in Hong Kong dollars, while the Group's revenue derived from customers in the PRC was denominated in RMB.